Worth Financial Advisory Group LLC Takes $319,000 Position in Meta Platforms, Inc. (NASDAQ:META)

-Worth Financial Advisory Group LLC acquired a new stake in Meta Platforms, Inc. (NASDAQ:META – Free Report) in the 1st quarter, according to the company in its most recent filing with the SEC.
-The firm acquired 1,504 shares of the social networking company’s stock, valued at approximately $319,000.
+Worth Financial Advisory Group LLC bought a new stake in Meta Platforms, Inc. (NASDAQ:META – Free Report) during the first quarter, according to its most recent disclosure with the SEC.
+The institutional investor bought 1,504 shares of the social networking company’s stock, valued at approximately $319,000.

-Several other institutional investors and hedge funds have also recently added to or reduced their stakes in the company.
-Gratus Capital LLC increased its stake in Meta Platforms by 41.3% in the 1st quarter.
-Gratus Capital LLC now owns 19,487 shares of the social networking company’s stock valued at $4,130,000 after buying an additional 5,700 shares during the last quarter.
-Ritholtz Wealth Management increased its stake in Meta Platforms by 41.3% in the 1st quarter.
-Ritholtz Wealth Management now owns 23,184 shares of the social networking company’s stock valued at $4,914,000 after buying an additional 6,781 shares during the last quarter.
-Capital Advisory Group Advisory Services LLC increased its stake in Meta Platforms by 4.3% in the 1st quarter.
-Capital Advisory Group Advisory Services LLC now owns 3,529 shares of the social networking company’s stock valued at $748,000 after buying an additional 147 shares during the last quarter.
-Field & Main Bank increased its stake in Meta Platforms by 4.3% in the 1st quarter.
-Field & Main Bank now owns 7,043 shares of the social networking company’s stock valued at $1,493,000 after buying an additional 289 shares during the last quarter.
-Finally, JFS Wealth Advisors LLC grew its position in shares of Meta Platforms by 2.6% during the 1st quarter.
-JFS Wealth Advisors LLC now owns 1,925 shares of the social networking company’s stock valued at $408,000 after acquiring an additional 49 shares during the period.
-Hedge funds and other institutional investors own 62.54% of the company’s stock.
+Other institutional investors and hedge funds also recently modified their holdings of the company.
+Geode Capital Management LLC acquired a new position in Meta Platforms in the 4th quarter valued at about $5,424,543,000.
+Norges Bank acquired a new position in Meta Platforms in the 4th quarter valued at about $4,223,148,000.
+Price T Rowe Associates Inc. MD acquired a new position in shares of Meta Platforms during the 4th quarter worth approximately $4,220,171,000.
+Morgan Stanley acquired a new position in shares of Meta Platforms during the 4th quarter worth approximately $4,072,543,000.
+Finally, Moneta Group Investment Advisors LLC acquired a new position in shares of Meta Platforms during the 4th quarter worth approximately $1,796,633,000.
+62.54% of the stock is owned by institutional investors.

 Meta Platforms Trading Up 1.9 %